maheshj01/searchfield/README.md

 - to Search 🔍.
 - to define height of each Suggestion Item
-- to show dynamic suggestions along the z axis or below the searchfield along the Y-axis.
+- to show dynamic suggestions as an overlay above the widgets or in the widget tree.
 - to define max number of items visible in the viewport 📱
 - to completely customize the input searchfield like a normal textfield
 - to customize the suggestions with colors and gradients